Ninedeadeyes/15-mini-python-games-tutorial-series/README.md

 2) Hacker= Goal of the game is to hack into Robert's account.
 The more attempts, the more clues it provide
 3) The lord, The hunter and the fox= alternative to Rock,Paper,Scissors
 4) Mini gamble = A simple 'Shell' game where you make bets on which pot the stone is under.
-5) Dungeon Hack = You need to pick a party of adventurers and complete a dungeon run.
-Depending on the combination of adventurers as well as dungeons, different outcomes will occur.
+5) Dungeon Hack  = an Adventure simulation game.
+You need to pick a band of adventurers and complete a dungeon run.
+Depending on the combination of adventurers it will dictate the outcome of the dungeon run.
 6) The Haunted House= A mini adventure game.
 Your main goal is to escape the house with the loot.